Feature updates for Windows 10 and later policy in Intune

 Learn more about safeguard holds in the Windows documentation for Feature Update Status.

-To learn about known issues that can result in a safeguard hold, see Windows 10 release information and then reference the relevant Windows version from the table of contents for that page.
+To learn about known issues that can result in a safeguard hold, see the applicable Windows release information and then reference the relevant Windows version from the table of contents for that page:

-For example, for Windows version 2004, open Windows 10 release information, and then from the left-hand pane, select Version 2004 and then Known issues and notifications.
-The resultant page details known issues for that Windows version that might result in safeguard hold.
+For example, for Windows 11 version 21H2, go to the Windows 11 release information and then from the left-hand pane, select Version 21H2 and then Known issues and notifications.
+The resultant page includes details for known issues for that Windows version that might result in safeguard hold.

-Unlike using Pause with an update ring, which expires after 35 days, the Windows 10 feature updates policy remains in effect.
-Devices won't install a new Windows version until you modify or remove the Windows 10 feature updates policy.
+Unlike using Pause with an update ring, which expires after 35 days, the Feature updates policy remains in effect.
+Devices won't install a new Windows version until you modify or remove the Feature updates policy.
 If you edit the policy to specify a newer version, devices can then install the features from that Windows version.

 In addition to a license for Intune, your organization must have one of the following subscriptions: